Abracadabra Server

 Real-time sync, no drama.

 A single Rust binary that speaks CRDTs, stores documents, authenticates users, deduplicates uploads, and hooks into every phase of its own lifecycle.
+One command boots it into a live terminal dashboard — or runs it headless as a service.

 One server.
 Every document, live.